EngGhaith/gds2palace_ihp_sg13g2/more_examples/inductor_synthesis_no_external_library/README.md

 The gds2palace FEM simulation flow runs in non-GUI mode here, so that there is no user action required while the script is processing data.

+Below is an example of command line output while running the Python script:

 ![inductor_design](../../doc/png/inductor_synthesis2.png)